Internal vs External Recruitment: A Guide for Small Businesses

 Hiring Costs

 Internal hiring can also save costs on salaries.
-Historically, studies have shown that new hires are paid more than promoted workers—an average of 18% more in a Wharton School study.
+A LaborIQ study showed that new hires are paid more than current workers in the same role—an average of 7% more, which can increase to up to 20% more in tech fields.

 Internal Recruitment Methods